A Hospice Chaplain's Field Guide to Caregiving

 I will be accompanying you on this journey via micro-videos such as this one, which detail the eight resiliency concepts.

-Some steps you will know, others may need work to add to your toolkit.
+Some steps you will know; others will add to your toolkit.

 SWEET SMALL STEPS are powerful.